-- 29. Some 75 per cent of Viet Nam's population lives in rural areas, accounting for more than 90 per cent of the poor.
-23 Agriculture provides 60 per cent of all employment.
+29. Some 75 per cent of Viet Nam's population lives in rural areas, accounting for more than 90 per cent of the poor.
+Agriculture provides 60 per cent of all employment.
 The majority of the rural population makes a living from growing crops (rice accounts for 45 per cent of agricultural production), fish- and livestock-raising, and collecting forest products although land and water degradation seriously threaten the sector.
-In 2008, 11.2 million (18.7 per cent) of the country's 60 million rural inhabitants still lived below the poverty line. - 30.
-Progress in reducing poverty has been uneven, especially in terms of the gap between regions and ethnic groups.
-The Gini coefficient was 37.8 in 2007.24 The income share of the highest
+In 2008, 11.2 million (18.7 per cent) of the country's 60 million rural inhabitants still lived below the poverty line.

-Source: Economic Developments, Mid-Term Consultative Group Meeting - MPI, Viet Nam 2010.
+&lt;sup>23 Source: Economic Developments, Mid-Term Consultative Group Meeting - MPI, Viet Nam 2010.